bmp-dot/QuickStartCalmDSL/README.md

 -   Run ```calm create bp --file blueprint.py --name FromDSL-<Initials>```

-    -   This converts the .py file to json an pushes it to Calm
+    -   This converts the .py file to json and pushes it to Calm

 ![Alt text](images/syncbp.png)